How should I take BRIVIACT?

 - Swallow BRIVIACT tablets whole with a liquid.
 Do not chew or crush BRIVIACT tablets before swallowing

-- Do not take BRIVIACT if you are allergic to brivaracetam or any of the inactive ingredients in BRIVIACT
+- Do not take BRIVIACT if you are allergic to brivaracetam or any of the ingredients in BRIVIACT

 - If your healthcare provider has prescribed BRIVIACT oral solution, be sure to ask your pharmacist for a medicine dropper or medicine cup to help you measure the correct amount of BRIVIACT oral solution.
 Do not use a household teaspoon.
 Ask your pharmacist for instructions on how to use the measuring device right away